Archive: old committee assignments

 Evaluate records of candidates for personnel actions that require only Dean’s review (these include most merit increase in rank and certain accelerations).
 Prepare reports for Chair.
 Detect cases where acceleration is appropriate.
 Refer cases going beyond Dean’s review to chair for full faculty vote.

 Generally the faculty who propose minicourses will constitute the committee, each primarily responsible for their own proposed minicourse.
 Invite the teacher, schedule the course (consulting with the Colloquium Committee to find a mutually compatible schedule).
-Consult with the Department Manager to arrange for staff to (1) find a classroom, (2) reimburse travel costs, (3) make sure the invitee is paid.
+Consult with the Chief Administrative Officer (CAO) to arrange for staff to (1) find a classroom, (2) reimburse travel costs, (3) make sure the invitee is paid.
 Make sure the teacher is housed and entertained at times.
 Monitor the budget allocated to the visit and make sure it is not exceeded.
 Report progress from time to time to the Chair.

 Student Fellowships & Awards